-Upon its commencement the new Act will provide the authorising environment and framework for the regulation of low Tetrahydrocannabinol (THC) Cannabis species (i.e. containing less than or equal to 1% THC content) for food, fibre and seed production.
+The new Act provides the authorising environment and framework for the regulation of low Tetrahydrocannabinol (THC) Cannabis species known as industrial for food, fibre and seed production.

 Industrial hemp plants differ from regular hemp species in that they contain very low levels of THC, and if consumed foods and products made from industrial hemp have no psycho-active effects on individuals.

 Establishes a licencing regime that:

 - enables the lawful possession, cultivation, processing or supply of industrial hemp for the commercial production of industrial hemp products including food, fibre and seed